 The type of PPE required depends on the level of risk.

-Guidelines recommend that anyone working within 2m (6ft) of a confirmed or suspected Covid-19 patient should wear an apron, gloves, a surgical mask and eye protection.
+In hospitals, anyone working within 2m (6ft) of a confirmed or suspected Covid-19 patient should wear an apron, gloves, a surgical mask and eye protection.

-For example, that would include intensive care doctors getting a patient ready to go on a ventilator to support their breathing.
+That would include intensive care doctors getting a patient ready to go on a ventilator to support their breathing.

 Pharmacy staff who cannot keep 2m away from possible patients should wear a surgical mask.